 How do you find your way in the jungle of technical jargon?
 Each field of expertise has its own terminology.
 Tech companies use a specialized lingo full of abbreviations and expressions common within the industry, yet hard to grasp for non-experts.
 Sometimes, manufacturers require the services of a Plain Language Consultant to make their messages simpler and easier to understand.
 Capitalizing on our industry experience of over 28 years, we would like to enable readers of this article to get familiar with the terms and abbreviations used in Automated Number Plate Recognition (ANPR).
-Note that this article was written for those needing simple explanations of industry terms.
+Note that we wrote this article for those needing simple explanations of industry terms.

 What is ANPR?

-ANPR is based on imaging, so there’s a great deal of photography jargon to begin with.
+ANPR is based on imaging, so there’s a great deal of photography jargon, to begin with.
 Photography terms appear in the context of purpose-built ANPR cameras.
 These cameras were designed to take images that are ideal for plate recognition.
 Their priorities:

 - ANPR-optimized images are different from conventional photography.
 The photo shutter speed is of key importance.
-Blur-free imaging is guaranteed by incredibly fast shutter speed – to capture the plate of vehicles travelling at a speed of 150 mph or more.
+Blur-free imaging is guaranteed by incredibly fast shutter speed – to capture the plate of vehicles traveling at a speed of 150 mph or more.

 - Little or no distortion of characters, like slant and slope letters and numbers.
 Note that dedicated OCR software is capable of overcoming the slant/slope of characters captured by cameras deployed at severe angles.

-Bright and high contrast images even in low visibility conditions thanks to large aperture, sensitive sensor and smart illumination.
+Bright and high contrast images even in low visibility conditions thanks to large aperture, sensitive sensor, and smart illumination.

 Steady operation both in bright light and in darkness, thanks to the camera’s day/night filter.